aknavj/aknavj.github.io/_posts/2026-02-28-Implementing-Path-tracer-in-CUDA-for-Doom-3.md

 ## Future Work

-The renderer is functional as a demonstration — it answers the question it was built to answer and does so at interactive rates.
-Further optimization is not the immediate priority.
+The renderer works — it answers the question it was built to answer, and at interactive rates.
+Optimization isn't the immediate priority.

-The next step is porting the CUDA kernel code to an OpenCL counterpart.
-The current implementation locks the project to NVIDIA hardware, which limits both the potential audience and the hardware I can test against.
+Next up is porting the kernels to OpenCL.
+Right now the project is locked to NVIDIA hardware, which limits both the potential audience and what I can test against.
 OpenCL would open the path tracer to AMD and Intel GPUs without requiring a full architectural rewrite — the kernel structure, BVH layout, and material pipeline are not CUDA-specific.
 The CUDA-to-OpenCL translation is mostly mechanical (kernel launch syntax, memory allocation API, built-in math functions), though Thrust's `sort_by_key` would need a replacement — likely a custom radix sort or a dependency on a library like CLRadixSort.

 Once the compute backend is portable, the optimization surface becomes worth revisiting: two-level acceleration structures to avoid full BVH rebuilds, CUDA-GL or CL-GL interop to eliminate the `glDrawPixels` round trip, and importance sampling strategies beyond cosine-weighted hemispheres.
 None of these change what the renderer produces.
 They change how fast it gets there.